Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The study did not find a simple genotype-phenotype correlation within SETD5 alone, suggesting that the broader genetic background plays a meaningful role in determining how the condition presents.

-Relevance for families This study offers one scientific explanation for a question families often ask: why do two children with the same SETD5 diagnosis look so different?
-The answer, based on this research, is that other genetic variants throughout the genome can amplify or reduce the severity of the primary SETD5 variant's effects.
-This does not change the underlying diagnosis, but it helps explain the wide spectrum of presentations within the SETD5 Syndrome community.
+This study offers one scientific explanation for a question families often ask: why do two children with the same SETD5 diagnosis look so different from each other?
+Based on this research, other genetic variants spread across the genome can amplify or reduce the severity of the primary SETD5 variant's effects.
+This doesn't change the underlying diagnosis, but it helps explain the wide range of presentations within the SETD5 Syndrome community.

-What was studied: Researchers described a large number of patients with SETD5 mutations and 3p25 deletions to expand the known clinical phenotype and document the range of outcomes, including cases with milder-than-expected presentations.
+Researchers described a large group of patients with SETD5 mutations and 3p25 deletions to expand the known clinical feature range and document the range of outcomes, including cases with milder-than-expected presentations.

 • Expanded the documented SETD5 phenotype to include variable dysmorphic features and a broader range of developmental outcomes than initially described.